ornlneutronimaging/BraggEdge/docs/demo.rst

 Metadata of Elements
 --------------------

-For a particular element you can retrieve:
+For a particular element, or a list of elements, you can retrieve:
  - lattice parameter
  - h, k and l values
  - Crystal structure